A projection method for particle resampling: Conclusion

 \section{Conclusion}

-The paper develops a new approach to particle resampling that uses a conservative projection, a pseudoinverse, to map any distribution of particles to essentially any other particle grid while conserving all moments up to the degree of polynomial that the projection function space can represent exactly.
-This method is evaluated with a simple projection grid, the original grid, on standard Landau damping problems.
-Tests where noise is problematic, the linear cases, show that resampling reduces noise considerably and coherent dynamics are maintained for long times, where as the solution becomes essentially all noise without resampling.
+The paper develops a new approach to particle resampling that uses a conservative projection, a pseudoinverse, to map any distribution of particles to essentially any other distribution of particle while conserving all moments up to the degree of polynomial that the projection function space can represent exactly.
+This method is evaluated with a static particle and continuum Cartesian grids, simply remapping to the original particle grid, on standard two-stream instability and Landau damping test problems.
+Two-stream instability tests show minor accuracy improvements when using resampling methods, as well as a well maintained particle grid over long time simulations.
+In Landau damping tests, where noise is problematic, the linear cases, show that resampling reduces noise considerably and coherent dynamics are maintained for long times, where as the solution becomes essentially all noise without resampling.

-There area several areas of future work in developing adaptivity strategies for this method, for both particles and the projection grid, such as limiting the numerical entropy inherently generated in resampling, using adaptive continuum grid adaptivity (AMR) and using a modified original grid with particle splitting and coalescing techniques. \paragraph{Entropy} With entropy measures, from our particle Landau collision operator \cite{pusztay2023landau}, we can determine the continuum grids required for resampling or a continuum collision operator \cite{adams2024performance} to keep entropy generation by the projection well below the entropy generated in the collision operator. \paragraph{AMR} AMR continuum grids in velocity space are available in PETSc \cite{adams2024performance}, and regular particle grids on each cell of an adapted grid, like a cubed sphere, is a path for generating adapted particle grids through continuum mesh adaptation as is done in Myers et al. \cite{Myers16}. \paragraph{Splitting and coalescing} These ideas, developed in many particle resampling methods, would allow for an incremental modification of the particle mesh to minimize cost and perhaps impact the physics less.
-We do observe that resampling increases the onset of rebound in Figure \ref{fig:A0001}, which may imply that the physics is disturbed by the resampling and should therefor be minimized. \paragraph{Increasing relevance} Understanding the effects of resampling on physics, beyond conserving moments and other structure like entropy stability, requires experimentation, verification and validation, with more complex models like the Ion Temperature Gradient (ITG) instability.
+This work suggests several areas of future work, namely: \paragraph{Adaptivity strategies} Developing strategies to optimize the particle grids with respect to minimizing disturbances to the physics from resampling. \paragraph{Entropy} With entropy measures, from our particle Landau collision operator \cite{pusztay2023landau}, we can determine the continuum grids required for resampling or a continuum collision operator \cite{adams2024performance,pusztay2023landau} to keep entropy generation by the projection well below the entropy generated by the physics. \paragraph{Continuum grid AMR} AMR in velocity and regular particle grids on each cell of an adapted grid, like a cubed sphere \cite{adams2024performance}, is a path for generating adapted particle grids through continuum mesh adaptation. \paragraph{Splitting and coalescing} These ideas, developed in many particle resampling methods, would allow for an incremental modification of the particle mesh to minimize cost and perhaps have less impact the dynamics. \paragraph{Increasing relevance} Understanding the effects of resampling on physics, beyond conserving moments and other structure like entropy stability, requires experimentation with more complex models such as the Ion Temperature Gradient (ITG) instability to understand the robustness of these ideas.